jupyter-server/enterprise_gateway/etc/docker/kernel-spark-py/README.md

 This image enables the use of an IPython kernel launched from [Jupyter Enterprise Gateway](http://jupyter-enterprise-gateway.readthedocs.io/en/latest/) within a Kubernetes cluster.
-It is built on [elyra/spark-py:v2.4.0](https://hub.docker.com/r/elyra/spark-py/) deriving from the [Apache Spark 2.4.0 release](https://spark.apache.org/docs/2.4.0/).
+It is built on the base image [elyra/kernel-py](https://hub.docker.com/r/elyra/kernel-py/), and adds [Apache Spark 2.4.0](https://spark.apache.org/docs/2.4.0/).
 Note: The ability to use the kernel within Spark within a Docker Swarm configuration probably won't yield the expected results.

 # What it Gives You
 * IPython kernel support
+* [Data science libraries](https://jupyter-docker-stacks.readthedocs.io/en/latest/using/selecting.html#jupyter-scipy-notebook)
 * Spark on kubernetes support from within a Jupyter Notebook
-* [Data science libraries](https://jupyter-docker-stacks.readthedocs.io/en/latest/using/selecting.html#jupyter-scipy-notebook)

 # Basic Use
 Deploy [enterprise-gateway](https://hub.docker.com/r/elyra/enterprise-gateway/) per its instructions and configured to the appropriate environment.